 \subsection{Partition approximation of $(k,p)$-loose spaces}

-While our main goal is to prove results about Markov spaces, we study $(k,p)$-loose X-spaces first.
+While our main goal is to prove results about Markov spaces, we study \lljav{$(k,p)$-looseness in} bi-Markov spaces first.
 We address the issues of approximability by step functions.
-It turns out that for $(k,p)$-loose (skew and symmetric) Markov spaces and X-spaces, $\eta^G$ is partition approximable for a large class of (bi- and bipartite) graphs.
+It turns out that for $(k,p)$-loose Markov spaces and bi-Markov spaces, $\eta^G$ is partition approximable for a large class of (bipartite and bi-) graphs.

 We start with discussing the total measure of $\eta^G$.
-For a $(k,p)$-loose Markov space or X-space, we can define the quantity
+For a $(k,p)$-loose Markov space, we can define the quantity